Lightning dominate early, hold on late to tie Cup Final | Sports-Games

 Lightning dominate early, hold on late to tie Cup Final

-The Tampa Bay Lightning rode a three-goal first period and a 27-save performance from goaltender Andrei Vasilevskiy to claim a 3-2 victory over the Dallas Stars on Monday night in Edmonton to even the Stanley Cup Final at one win apiece.
-Brayden Point, Ondrej Palat and Kevin Shattenkirk all scored goals while Nikita Kucherov and Victor Hedman each netted two assists for the Lightning.
+The Tampa Bay Lightning double-dipped on the power play during a three-goal first period and rode a 27-save performance from goaltender Andrei Vasilevskiy to claim a 3-2 victory over the Dallas Stars on Monday night in Edmonton to even the Stanley Cup Final at one win apiece.
+Brayden Point, Ondrej Palat netted man-advantage markers while Kevin Shattenkirk also tallied to give the Lightning a 3-0 lead that was too much for the Stars to overcome.

-Game 3 of the best-of-seven championship series will be played Wednesday.
-After a disappointing opener, the Lightning looked to assert themselves early and did just that with a dominant opening 20 minutes

-The Stars kept the momentum into the third period and Mattias Janmark made it a one-goal deficit when he redirected John Klingberg's pass for a gift of a goal at 5:27, but that's as close as the Stars could make it.
+Game 3 of the best-of-seven championship series will be played Wednesday, and the Stars are well aware their lack of discipline can't continue against Tampa Bay's high-octane attack.
+"It's where we lost the game," Stars forward Mattias Janmark said.
+"We've taken way too many (penalties) throughout the playoffs."

+Janmark had an easy redirection tally set up by John Klingberg to make it a one-goal deficit at 5:27 of the third period, but that's as close as the Stars could make it as the Lightning clamped down defensively.
+Dallas managed only two shots on goal after making it a 3-2 game.
+Vasilevskiy wasn't busy in the first and third periods, but he made the difference in the middle frame by stopping 17 shots.

+"He's been huge for us.
+Best player every game," Palat said of Vasilevskiy.
+"The first game we didn't help him much, but tonight he was awesome."
+With the series now into a new phase, a huge key will be which team can control the game in the manner it wants.
+Tampa Bay plays an up-tempo, puck-moving style, while Dallas relies more on a counterattack.

+"It's a couple good teams that have something of a foundation to winning games and how to play," Pavelski said.
+"We were close to ours in Game 1 and got away from it early in this one and the hole was too deep.
+We need to get our game to that level and it needs to stay."
 Anton Khudobin stopped 28 shots for the Stars, who were also dealt a blow to their lineup with forward Blake Comeau knocked from the game in the second period after he was on the receiving end of a hard hit from Ryan McDonagh.

-Although he's close to returning, Tampa Bay captain Steven Stamkos didn't play.
+Although he's close to returning from injury and took part in the morning skate, Tampa Bay captain Steven Stamkos didn't play.
 The star center has yet to skate in a game since the league restarted.
 However, Jan Rutta, who last played Aug.
 5, and Carter Verhaeghe dressed in place of Luke Schenn and Zach Bogosian. --Field Level Media

 - READ MORE ON: